LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

 - how to create a simple Scala class.
 Notice the complete lack of keyboards and public/private/static that tend to confuse students!

 - Scala brings back *disciplined* operator overloading.
-We'd probably not use this in CS1, but it is entirely appropriate for CS2.
+We'd probably not use this in introductory CS and DS, but it is entirely appropriate for CS2.

 - Shows how to refer to the object (familiarly) with ``this``.
 Again, the methods relying on this might be